Yousuf Ayub Khan

 Yousuf Ayub Khan (born 1961) is a Pakistani politician and businessman.
-He is a grandson of former military officer and president Ayub Khan.
+He is a grandson of the former President of Pakistan Ayub Khan.

 Yousuf Ayub was born in the village of Rehana in Haripur District of Khyber Pakhtunkhwa, Pakistan.
 His father was Shoukat Ayub, son of the late Ayub Khan and brother of politician Gohar Ayub Khan.
 He is a Hindkowan of the Tareen tribe.
 He was educated at the Army Burn Hall College, Abbottabad, Pakistan, passing high school.

 He won several elections in the past and also remained a provincial minister.
 He was Provincial Minister for Transport from 1988 to 1990 as an independent candidate in Chief Minister Aftab Ahmed Khan Sherpao's cabinet, and after the dismissal of the government, he again was inducted in the caretaker cabinet of Mir Afzal Khan until the next cabinet took place.

 He then contested the 1993 general elections and won as an independent candidate, but later joined PML N, and was given the portfolio for the education ministry, in Chief Minister Pir Sabir Shah's cabinet until his government was replaced.
 He then remained as Deputy Leader of the Opposition in the assembly till 1996.

 He again won the 1997 general elections on PML(N) ticket, and later was inducted into the new cabinet of then-Chief Minister Sardar Mehtab Abbasi from 21 February 1997 to 12 October 1999, until martial law took place, with eight to nine portfolios.

 He again contested for provincial assembly in the 2002 general elections on PML N ticket but was unsuccessful this time during Musharraf's regime and anti-PML(N) pressure.